Skip to content

 Verification notes

 This page was built from the full PDF, including Table I sample rows and summary statistics, the digestion and ICP-OES method description, the discussion sections for each metal, Table II correlations, and the conclusion.
-Two internal inconsistencies were retained rather than silently corrected: Table I reports an average Cr concentration of 0.072 mg/kg while the discussion text gives 0.026 mg/kg, and the Pb discussion says “16 of the 37 samples” although the study and Table I describe 54 samples.
-This page follows the Table I summary statistics for concentration values and flags both conflicts for audit.
+Three internal inconsistencies were retained rather than silently corrected: Table I reports an average Cr concentration of 0.072 mg/kg while the discussion text gives 0.026 mg/kg; the Mn discussion text on page 981 reports an average of 0.002 mg/kg while Table I gives 0.006 mg/kg; and the Pb discussion says “16 of the 37 samples” although the study and Table I describe 54 samples.
+This page follows the Table I summary statistics for concentration values and flags all three conflicts for audit.
+A separate paper-side typo where the Cd discussion paragraph opens with “Ca was detected in 14 of the 54 samples” is also noted; the paper clearly intends Cd given the surrounding numbers and FAO/WHO Cd limit.

 Page history